FredYeye/game-data-reader/README.md

 - [ ] add some cool example screenshot
 - [ ] support for gradius 1 arcade
 - [ ] support for smash tv snes (enemy type/count)
+gradius 3 (arcade) can extend the rank range (0-16 -> 0-31). maybe a loop 2 thing? consider supporting this.